Oklahoma Skydiving Conditions

 This is a question we get a lot.
 As with anything you do, skydiving is as dangerous or as safe as you want to make it.
 We have rules & regulations that are there for our safety; we use state-of-the-art equipment that is manufactured to exacting standards and we have Instructors that are expert in what they do - all of which gives us as well as you, the student, as safe a skydive as is humanely possible.
 To put this in perspective - world wide, that adds up to several million safe jumps per year.
 It is also helpful to know that skydiving has the lowest number of incidents per number of participants.

 If you are in good health and enjoy having fun, you are a perfect candidate for skydiving!
-The age limit is 18 or 16 - 17 with parental consent.
+You must be 18 years or older, and be able to legally sign the waiver and binding contract.
 The weight limit is 240 pounds, there is a price increase for individuals over 200 pounds.
 Like any physical endeavour you need to be informed so give us a call and lets get you started.

 Lace-up shoes (no hiking boots or sandals) and comfortable clothing.
 We provide a helmet, jumpsuit and goggles to make your skydive.
 Please let your instructor know if you wear contact lenses so you receive the proper pair of goggles.
 We also have special goggles to go over glasses.